 At this year's meeting, we will vote on the election of four Directors and the ratification of the selection of KPMG LLP as Emerson's independent registered public accounting firm.
 We have once again proposed to amend our Restated Articles of Incorporation to declassify our Board of Directors.
 We also propose to amend our Restated Articles of Incorporation to reduce the supermajority voting requirements.
-We will vote to approve the 2025 Employee Stock Purchase Plan, and hold a non-binding advisory vote on the compensation of Emerson's named executive officers, as well as a shareholder proposal.
+We will vote to approve the 2025 Employee Stock Purchase Plan, and hold a non-binding advisory vote on the compensation of Emerson's named executive officers.
 Finally, we will report on our business and provide an opportunity for shareholders to ask questions.